10 Signs Your Child May Need a Diet Changeby Elizabeth MacDonald

-- While both anxiety and depression are thought to be neurological illnesses, the gut is linked directly to the brain.
+- While both anxiety and depression are thought to be neurological illnesses, the gut is linked directly to the brain, too.
 Studies have shown that inflammation may be involved in the development of depression.
 Depression is frequently associated with gastrointestinal inflammations and autoimmune diseases, all which can be treated through diet and gut repair.

-- Dr. Weston A. Price, a dentist known for his theories on the relationship between teeth and nutrition, found that cavities resulted from a deficiency in proper minerals, and also a deficiency in fat soluble vitamins that are needed to absorb and assimilate the minerals.
+- Dr. Weston A. Price, a dentist known for his theories on the relationship between teeth and nutrition, found that cavities resulted from a deficiency in proper minerals, and also a deficiency in fat-soluble vitamins that are needed to absorb and assimilate the minerals.

 Frequent Illness (Colds/Flus)

-- It is easy to blame childhood colds on school, playdates, or surrounding environments, but the truth is that healthy children don’t get sick.
+- It is easy to blame childhood colds on school, playdates, or surrounding environments, but the truth is that healthy children don’t get sick often.
 A child with a healthy gut has the proper bacteria to increase immunity and is less susceptible to other children’s germs.
 There’s something to be said about serving a homemade bowl of Grandma’s chicken soup to help you feel better.
 Chances are that soup consisted of a bone broth simmered for days with local, fresh raised chicken or beef bones.
 This explains why it actually made people feel better.
 (Canned soup?
 Not so much.)

 I know this was a list of ten, but I feel like these VERY obvious signs need mentioning: